 Establish a Routine

 Try to go to bed and get up at a similar time each day (even at weekends).
-Your body will get into a flow with the routine and you will sleep better.
+Your body will get into a flow with the routine and you will find yourself sleeping better.

 Watch Out for Caffeine